JakobGM/astrality/docs/tutorial.rst

     module/dotfiles:
         on_startup:
-            compile:
+            stow:
-                - source: home
+                - content: home
                   target: ~
                   templates: 'template\.(.+)'
                   non_templates: symlink

-                - source: etc
+                - content: etc
                   target: /etc
                   templates: 'template\.(.+)'
                   non_templates: symlink

-Symlink is actually the default option, so we could have skipped specifying it altogether.
-You can also specify ``copy``.
+``templates: 'template\.(.+)'`` and ``non_templates: symlink`` are actually the default options for the stow action, so we could have skipped specifying them altogether.
+Alternatively, you can specify ``non_templates: copy``.

 You can now start to write all your configuration files as templates instead, using placeholders for secret API keys or configuration values that change between machines, and much much more.

 .. _examples_weekday_wallpaper: